To help you make more sustainable travel choices, you can find carbon emission estimates on your flight search results and booking pages.

 - Search for a flight.

-- On the right, click the down arrow.
+- On the right-hand side, click the down arrow.

 - You'll find the emission estimates for each part of your trip.